Turmeric for Swelling: Research on Fluid Balance & Inflammatory Response

 - Support antioxidant defenses that help regulate tissue stress

-- Support overall tissue comfort after physical strain
+- Support tissue comfort after physical strain

 → Turmeric for Chronic Inflammation